naomibaes/lexical_semantic_change_framework/README.md

 ## 🙏 Acknowledgements

-Special thanks to my PhD supervisors with whom I developed this work: **Ekaterina Vylomova, and Nick Haslam.**
+Special thanks to my PhD supervisors, **Nick Haslam** and  **Ekaterina Vylomova**, for their guidance and supervision throughout the development of this work.